 As introspection can be practised sitting (ardha padmasana – half lotus), lying or in some other asana, it needn’t ask much of the body.
 That said, progress is proving tricky; I guess butterflies aren’t known for their stable flight.

-While attending a class is sociable and routine, making time for mindful mindlessness is harder.
+While attending a yoga class is sociable and routine, making time for mindful mindlessness is harder.
 Perhaps because, more often than not, it’s a solitary pursuit.
-I don’t often find, “Now I will meditate,” sliding into the PowerPoint presentation about random shit running in my head.
+I don’t often find, “Now I will meditate,” sliding into the PowerPoint presentation about random shit that runs in my head.

 Progressing from the physical stillness of shavasana to the mental stillness required for introspection can be helped by having some company or external prompt.
-With the mind bouncing from one fleeting, unintended thought to the next, with memories, connections, ideas, sensations, and concerns rising and submerging unbidden and unmanaged, one’s head can be more of a jungle than a garden.
+With the mind bouncing from one fleeting, unintended thought to the next, with memories, connections, ideas, sensations, and concerns rising and submerging unbidden and unmanaged, one’s head can resemble more of a jungle than a garden.

 In 2005, the National Science Foundation published an article summarizing research on human thoughts.
 It was found that the average person has about 12,000 to 60,000 thoughts per day.
 Of those thousands of thoughts, 80% were negative, and 95% were exactly the same repetitive thoughts as the day before.